-Aspiration Direction Strategy Response 3.1.3 Minimise our community's impacts on habitat and biodiversity and protect areas of conservation value.
-3.1.4 Use a range of compliance measures to protect the natural environment.
+Aspiration Direction Strategy Response 3.1.4 Use a range of compliance measures to protect the natural environment.
 Our Assets 4.2 Facilitate the delivery of infrastructure through relevant agencies and Council's own works 4.2.2 New development and infrastructure provision is aligned and meets community needs.
 Development envisioned under this Planning Proposal has been planned concurrently with the infrastructure to support the future residential community of Jacaranda.
 An Infrastructure Servicing Report (Appendix Q) demonstrates that the site is capable of being serviced by critical infrastructure to support the proposed residential community.